irtazahashmi/pytspl/doc/tutorials/hodge_gp.rst

 Coordinates: 25
 Flow: 210

-Next, we create a Hodge-GP model and fit it to the data.
-We pass in the simplicial complex and the flow data as input to the model.
+Create a Hodge-GP model and fit it to the data.
+We pass the SC and the flow data as input to the model.

 >>> from pytspl.hodge_gp import HodgeGPTrainer
 >>>
 >>> # create the trainer object
 >>> hogde_gp = HodgeGPTrainer(sc=sc, y=y)

 Set the model parameters and split the data into training and testing sets.